jacecotton/tcds-site/pages/components/overview.md

 </tcds-dialog>
 ```

-The paragraph in that case will simply be reflected inside the Dialog's content area.
+The paragraph in that case will simply be reflected inside the dialog's content area.

 In other cases, the default slot doesn't expect specific names, but specific child elements.
-For instance, the [Accordion](/components/accordion) component's `tcds-accordion` element expects only `tcds-accordion-section` child elements, and will only render those.
+For instance, the [accordion](/components/accordion) component's `tcds-accordion` element expects only `tcds-accordion-section` child elements, and will only render those.

 ```html
 <tcds-accordion>